 PHY 1053.
 GENERAL PHYSICS I: Three Credits, Three Hours - Lecture.
-(Fall) An introduction to the concepts and application of physics from a non-calculus viewpoint.
-Designed for students majoring in biological sciences, medicine and related health professions, and as a background course for students planning to major in engineering or the physical sciences.
+(Fall) An introduction to concepts and application of physics from a non-calculus viewpoint.
+Designed for students majoring in biological sciences, medicine and related health professions. and as a background course for students planning to major in engineering or the physical sciences.
 Topics of study include scalars and vectors, kinematics, Newton's laws and momentum, circular and rotational motion and dynamics, work and energy, fluid mechanics, vibrations and waves, heat and thermodynamics.
 Prerequisite: A grade of "C" or better in MAC 1114 or equivalent with instructor permission.

 PHY 1053L.
 GENERAL

-PHYSICS I LAB: One Credit, One two-hour session per week.
-(Fall) Lab exercises on measurement and treatment of measurement uncertainties, application of the scientific method, kinematics, static's, dynamics, and heat and thermodynamics.
-Prerequisite or co-requisite: PHY 1053
+PHYSICS I LAB: One Credit,

+One two-hour session per

+week.
+(Fall) Lab exercises on

+measurements, treatment of

+measurement uncertainties,

+application of the scientific

+method, kinematics,

+static's, dynamics, heat and

+thermodynamics.
+Prerequisite or

+corequisite: PHY 1053.

 PHY 1054.
 GENERAL

-PHYSICS II: Three Credits, Three Hours - Lecture.
-(Spring) Sequel course to PHY 1053, which includes the following topics: properties of matter, electricity, and magnetism, AC and DC circuits, light and optics and special relativity and quantum mechanics.
-Prerequisite: A grade of "C" or better in PHY 1053.
-Corequisite: PHY 1054L
+PHYSICS II: Three Credits,

+Three Hours - Lecture.
+(Spring)

+Sequel course to PHY 1053,

+which includes the following

+topics: properties of matter,

+electricity, and magnetism,

+AC and DC circuits, light and

+optics and special relativity

+and quantum mechanics.

+Prerequisite: A grade of "C" or

+better in PHY 1053.
+Corequisite:

 PHY 1054L.
-GENERAL

-PHYSICS II LAB: One Credit, One two-hour session per week.
+PHY 1054L.
+GENERAL PHYSICS II LAB: One Credit, One two-hour session per week.
 (Spring) Continuation of lab exercises on gas laws, fluid statics and dynamics, electricity and magnetism, AC and DC circuits, optics, and nuclear physics.
-Prerequisite or corequisite: PHY 1054
+Prerequisite or corequisite: PHY 1054.

 PHY 2048.
-PHYSICS FOR SCIENTISTS AND ENGINEERS I: Four Credits,

-ENGINEERS I: Four Credits, Four Hours - Lecture.
+PHYSICS FOR SCIENTISTS AND ENGINEERS I: Four Credits, Four Hours - Lecture.
 (Fall) An introductory calculusbased physics lecture course for students majoring in engineering physics and other sciences, which include: scalars and vectors, kinematics, Newton's laws and momentum, circular and rotational motion and dynamics, work and energy, fluid mechanics, vibrations and waves, heat and thermodynamics.
-Co-requisite: MAC 2311 or equivalent calculus I; Co-requisite: PHY 2048L.
+Corequisite: MAC 2311 or equivalent calculus I; Corequisite: PHY 2048L.

 PHY 2048L.
-PHYSICS FOR SCIENTISTS AND ENGINEERS I LAB: One

-Credit, One two-hour session per week.
+PHYSICS FOR SCIENTISTS AND ENGINEERS I LAB: One Credit, One two-hour session per week.
 (Fall) Laboratory course for first semester of calculus based physics for science and engineering majors.

-Co-requisite: PHY 2048
+Corequisite: PHY 2048.

 PHY 2049.
-PHYSICS FOR SCIENTISTS AND ENGINEERS II: Four Credits,
+PHYSICS FOR SCIENTISTS AND ENGINEERS II: Four Credits.
 Four Hour - Lecture.
-(Spring) Sequel course to PHY 2048.
+(Spring) Seguel course to PHY 2048.
 For students majoring in engineering, physics and other sciences which include: properties of matter, electricity, and magnetism, AC and DC circuits, light and optics and special relativity and quantum mechanics.
-Prerequisite Grades of "C" or better in PHY 2048 and MAC 2311.
-Co-requisite: MAC 2312.
+Prerequisites: Grades of "C" or better in PHY 2048 and MAC 2311.
+Corequisite: MAC 2312.

 PHY 2049L.
-PHYSICS FOR SCIENTISTS AND ENGINEERS II LAB: One

-Credit, One two-hour session per week.
+PHYSICS FOR SCIENTISTS AND ENGINEERS II LAB: One Credit, One two-hour session per week.
 Two Hours.
 (Spring) Laboratory course designed to demonstrate and verify physics concepts/principles covered in the parent course, PHY 2049.
-Co-requisite: PHY 2049.
+Corequisite: PHY 2049.